Get the most out of your tutoring appointment by following these general tips.

 Please bring your textbook, your assignment details, a calculator for math and any notes, drafts of essays for writing assignments, your professor’s instructions for writing assignments and specific questions for the tutor.
 It can also be helpful if you arrive with assignments previously evaluated by your instructor.
 The more work you have done and the better prepared you are, the more the tutor can assist you.

-Tutors will prepare for your session by reviewing any materials or details you provided when scheduling.
-The tutor will begin each session by asking about your current assignment or learning goal and asking questions about the instructor’s evaluation criteria.
-Each student’s needs are different, so every tutoring session will focus on your individual needs.
+Tutors will prepare for your appointment by reviewing any materials or details you provided when scheduling.
+The tutor will begin each appointment by asking about your current assignment or learning goal and asking questions about the instructor’s evaluation criteria.
+Each student’s needs are different, so every tutoring appointment will focus on your individual needs.
 Tutors are here to help, so be open about what you need so we can start where you are and build from there.

 Take Responsibility